michaelmichio/tts-app/README.md

 - **Web Speech API in Frontend**
   Chosen to meet assessment requirements.
 It provides quick implementation without additional costs.
   *Trade-off*: Voice quality varies across browsers/devices.

-- **Optional Media Upload**
-  As an enhancement, users can upload and save MP3 files.
-  When a conversion is deleted, its media is also removed if unused elsewhere.

 - **Swagger UI in Backend**
   Served at the same port (`:8080/docs`) to avoid CORS issues and simplify demos.